NostrGameEngine/stb-image/README.md

 # StbImage for Java (NGE port)

 This repository contains an experimental, pure-Java (Java 11+) port/fork of `stb_image.h`.

-* This is not a binding or wrapper: the implementation is entirely Java and does not call native code (no JNI).
+**This is not a binding or wrapper: the implementation is entirely Java and does not call native code (no JNI).**

-* The goal is to provide a `stb_image`-like decoder for environments where native bindings are not available or not desirable.
+This project is best suited for:

+* sandboxed environments (e.g., restricted runtimes)
+* platforms without native/JNI support
+* projects that prefer "pure Java" dependencies for cross-platform compatibility, ease of use or peace of mind
+* projects that load untrusted files and want to avoid native attack surfaces

+> [!NOTE]
+> The initial codebase was produced with AI-assisted translation, then reviewed, patched and improved by humans.

 ## Project status and reliability

-Much of the codebase was initially produced with AI-assisted translation, then reviewed, patched and improved by humans.

 The implementation is: